5 Benefits of the Internet of Things (IoT) for SMBs

 What the Stats Say About Business Opportunities

-The impact that IoT technology has on business opportunities in SMBs across the world is enormous, particularly in the United States.
+The impact that IoT technology has on business opportunities is enormous.

 94% of businesses in the US have adopted IoT use in some way, while 27% have IoT-specific projects in use, with an average “time-to-use” period of 11 months.